ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 Your article will help other people and improve your career opportunities.

 I work at Lyft, Level5, and apply Deep Learning techniques to self-driving problems.
 Before Lyft, I worked at the debt collection agency TrueAccord.
-You can read about my job search in the blog post: "Shifting Careers to Autonomous Vehicles."
+You can read about my job search in the blog post: "[Shifting Careers to Autonomous Vehicles](https://ternaus.blog/career/2020/01/08/How-I-Found-my-current-job.html)."

 One of the reasons I was able to do this career shift is because I shared my knowledge in blog posts and meetups.
+This attracted the attention of recruiters and hiring managers.

 Worked for me - will work for you.

 For machine learning, I would recommend writing the text that covers:

-What was the problem?
+* What was the problem?
-How did you solve it?
+* How did you solve it?

 If you read till this moment and found this article useful, you can say "Thank you!" by writing a blog post about one of the machine learning problems that you faced and how you solved it.